We're about to learn how to write a resume, but think about this, first:

 Got enough relevant experience?
 Choose the resume summary statement.

 A good resume summary works when you apply at a job in which you have experience.
 It summarizes your position-related skills and qualifications.

 Let's take a look at how to write a professional summary, both right and wrong:

 |Personable and dependable graphic designer with 4+ years expertise in a fast-paced global marketing firm.
 Achieved company-best quality satisfaction rating according to internal review (99.76%).
 Seeking to advance career by growing with the DeZine team.|

 |I have been a graphic designer for the last 4 years.
 In addition to my knowledge of various software and design programs, I also handle some tough customer accounts, and I am always able to work well under pressure, even the tightest of deadlines.|

 See the differences here?
-While the “Wrong” one has some impressive experience listed, it plays up your everyday duties as if they’re accomplishments, which they aren’t.
-In the “Right” example, you give evidence of your IT consultant resume skills, achievements, and experience.
+While the Wrong one has some experience listed, it focuses on everyday duties, not accomplishments.
+In the Right example, you give evidence of your IT consultant resume skills, achievements, and experience.

-Resume Tip: The “right” resume summary above also mentioned the company by name.
-This is a great way to make sure that your resume feels personalized, rather than just sent out to every company with an EIN in the area.
+Resume Tip: The "right" resume summary above also mentioned the company by name.
+This is a great way to make sure that your resume feels personalized, rather than just sent to every company out there.

 Learn more about how to write a professional resume summary.